kbastamow/Project-RampUp/README.md

 The project shows a 4-page website for a fictional Watersports Centre.
 It was built with HTML, CSS and a couple of snippets of JavaScript.

+Mediaqueries have been used to make layout responsive at 480px.

 Screenshots of work in progress:
 ![Alt text](/assets/Images/screenshot.jpg?raw=true "Screenshots")

 ## Tools